oleelnes/mcraft_project/README.md

 Versions:
-0.1.2: Current version -- see details above.
+0.1.3: Current version -- see details above.

+0.1.2:
+* Whole world is not rendered at once anymore.
+* Fixed some major flaws in the algorithm that finds visible blocks.

 0.1.1:
 * Improved illumination.